jcfreeman2/dbe/docs/schemaeditor.md

  All new classes are created in the active schema file.
-This will initially be the file you loaded or created above unless the loaded file is read-only.
+This will initially be the file you loaded or created above unless the loaded file is read-only or locked by another process.
 To make another file the active schema file, use the context menu in the files tab (right-click).

 _NB:_ You cannot add new classes unless you have made a schema file 'Active'.